How to repair a tumble dryer

 Most repairs take about an hour, but set aside extra time to locate replacement parts.
 To find parts, check the yellow pages or search online for “appliance parts.”
 Most parts are relatively inexpensive.
-Aside from basic tools like a socket set and screwdrivers, you may need a continuity tester (image right) or multimeter to diagnose the problem.
+Aside from basic tools like a socket set and screwdrivers, you may need a continuity tester or like this Fluke miltimeter to diagnose the problem.

 If you plan to tackle your own basic electrical repairs a tester is a "Must Have" and you can purchase one at your local Builders Warehouse.